lilykriopelle/smart_cookie/README.md

 [Details][phase-two]

 ### Phase 3: Annotations and Replies (~3 days)
 I'll implement Genius' main feature, annotations.
-On the Rails side, this will involve polymorphic associations, since users can annotate recipes and menus.
+On the Rails side, this will involve polymorphic associations, since users can annotate recipes, ingredients, and menus.
 On the front end, I'll write Backbone views for new annotations and to display existing ones.
 I'll spend a little time styling here.

 [Details][phase-three]